Moneymoney122/Moneymoney122/README.md

 - Pronouns: he/him

-- If you want to contact me, my preffered way is twitter: @chandler_hacker.
-Or you could email me using the email on my profile.
+- If you want to contact me, my preffered way is twitter: @chandler_hacker, or you could email me using the email on my profile.